nickorlow/yayacemu/README.md

 A Chip-8 emulator (interpreter) written in SystemVerilog with I/O simulated with C++ also depends on SDL2.

+Note: Code quality is bad at the moment because I just wanted to get graphics working and didn't pay much attention to it.
+I will fix tomorrow.

 ### Building & Testing

 In order to run yayacemu, you must have sdl2, verilator, and make installed.